stonemjs/docs/src/docs/architecture/adapter.md

 - `incomingEventBuilder`: used to assemble the `IncomingEvent`
 - `rawResponseBuilder`: used to generate the final platform response from the `OutgoingResponse`

-Adapter middleware are a critical part of the **Integration Dimension**, responsible for transforming raw, unpredictable context into clean, normalized system flow — before your application logic even sees it.
+Adapter middleware are a critical part of the **Integration Dimension**, responsible for transforming raw, unpredictable context into clean, normalized system flow, before your application logic even sees it.

 ### Context and Builders